GuidanceMantras/GuidanceMantras/README.md

 - How money works
 - Learn to handle money from small at 1 Rs to big 1 cr and more
 - Learn to handle money in tough and easy situation
+- It is your responsibility to save you money, not others, always remember

 ### Investment
 - Passive income